pmndrs/zustand/readme.md

 ## 3rd-Party Libraries

 Some users may want to extends Zustand's feature set which can be done using 3rd-party libraries made by the community.
-For information regarding 3rd-party libraries with Zustand, visit the dedicated [Wiki page](https://github.com/pmndrs/zustand/wiki/3rd-Party-Libraries).
+For information regarding 3rd-party libraries with Zustand, visit [the doc](docs/3rd-party-libraries.md).

 ## Comparison with other libraries